platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 ```

-In this example you'd have the ICU analysis plugin and
+In this example you'd have the ICU analysis plugin and Python script support plugin.

 ### Available plugins